saulsayerz/saulsayerz/README.md

 <h2>About me</h2>
 <h3>Hello there!
 My name is Saul Sayers👋</h3>

 I'm a student from ITB's School of Electrical Engineering and Informatics.
-I'm currently in my fifth semester majoring in Informatics, studying to be a developer, as i am passionate especially in web development and desktop app development.
+I'm currently in my fifth semester majoring in Informatics, studying to be a developer, as i am passionate especially in web development.
 I also have a passion for learning and sharing my knowledge with others a public as possible.
 When I don't do my studies, I mostly spend my time playing some games or watching animes.

 <h2>Tech Stack</h2>